 The Associate in Science in Chemistry for Transfer is designed for students who wish to transfer into the California State University (CSU) system to complete a Bachelor's Degree in Chemistry.

-Pursuant to SB 1440, students completing an AS-T degree are guaranteed admission to the CSU system, but not to a particular campus or major.
 The AS-T Degree in Chemistry will offer the knowledge and ability to be successful in the completion of Bachelor's Degree in Chemistry and may help prepare you for Bachelor's Degrees in biochemistry and a variety of science or engineering related fields.
-Students transferring to a CSU campus that does accept the AS-T will be required to complete no more than 60 units after transfer to earn a Bachelor's Degree.
 This degree may not be the best option for students intending to transfer to a particular CSU campus or to a university or college that is not part of the CSU system.
 In all cases, students should check with a counselor for more information on university admission and transfer requirements.